Agricultural management practices recommended by SQAPP

 - carbon and nutrient

-Most of the practices are drawn from the »WOCAT Global Database on Sustainable Land Management.
-However sometimes the practices may be reported in research papers and occassionally practices are related to a commercial product (in which case it should be understood that this does not imply any endorsement of the product by iSQAPER).
+Over 390 examples of the use of these practices is provided.
+Most of the practices and examples are drawn from the »WOCAT Global Database on Sustainable Land Management.
+However sometimes the practices may be reported in research papers and occasionally are related to a commercial product (in which case it should be understood that this does not imply any endorsement of the product by iSQAPER).